- Join the unique once-in-a-lifetime program of art and culture.

 60-31 days prior to departure: 20% of the price

 30-15 days prior to departure: 50% of the price

 14 days prior to departure or less: 100% of the price

-* Strelka Travel reserves the right to alter the sequence of activities or replace an activity that becomes unavailable for a comparable one.
+- Strelka Tours reserves the right to alter the sequence of activities or replace an activity that becomes unavailable for a comparable one.

-** Please note that the rates may vary during holidays and not valid during trade shows, forums, summits and etc. The final rate and terms will be set at the time of booking.
+- The rates may vary during holidays and not valid during trade shows, forums, summits and etc. The final rate and terms will be set at the time of booking.

 This modern luxury hotel located on Tverskaya street is putting you in the vibrant heart of the city.
 It is about a 15-minute walk to the Kremlin and Red Square.

 A city landmark since 1912, Hotel Astoria has hosted many eminent guests, including dancer Isadora Duncan and poet Sergei Yesenin.
 This luxury hotel is situated directly across from St Isaac’s Cathedral and a short walk from leading attractions such as Nevsky Prospect, Palace Square, and the Mariinsky Theatre.